evilmartians/lefthook/README.md

 * ### **Run scripts**

-If oneline commands are not enough, you can execute files.
-[Example](./docs/configuration.md#script).
+If oneline commands are not enough, you can execute files. [docs][config-scripts]

 ```yml
 commit-msg: